RamiHaider/raboush2.github.io/README.md

 from JS - but I'm working on that ATM!
 Anywho, there is the sites pages, styles, and so forth.

 I used brackets to code this and love it.
 I think I'll try what everyone else is using now a days, the textEditor thing?

+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
+Regarding the code:
+- Clearly the front-page has some issues with the flex-box.
+It seems the flex-box has many nuances and I'm just beginning to figure this out.
+- Javascript would be an ideal feature in order to display automatically whether at each point in the website, that if you are in a certain part of the website like 'contact', then the contact button would be highlighted.
+However, I did that in a sort of cheating way by just making it automatically be colored in using CSS and HTML if you were on that part.